t83714/fractal-component/docs/api/AppContainer.md

 deserialiseAction(actionJson: string): Action;
 ```

-This method accept `JSON string` and return an Action object.
+This method accept `JSON string` that previously serialised by `serialiseAction` method and return an Action object.